Maisie Williams: Activism and philanthropy

 Williams is a vocal environmental activist.
 In a 2019 interview with Dazed Digital, she said "activist groups like Extinction Rebellion" were a major inspiration.
 Williams is a global ambassador and campaigner for dolphin trainer Ric O'Barry's Dolphin Project, taking part in protests against dolphin hunts.
-She has also actively supported various campaigns in support of anti-bullying, anti-racism Black Lives Matter, the environmental organisation Greenpeace and the clean water charity WaterAid, and used her status to encourage young people to vote (for the Labour Party).
-During the coronavirus pandemic, she donated £50,000 ($62,500) to support the work of the Bristol Animal Rescue Centre, from which she had adopted a dog.
+She has also actively supported various campaigns in support of anti-bullying, anti-racism (Black Lives Matter), the environmental organisation Greenpeace and the clean water charity WaterAid, and used her status to encourage young people to vote (for the Labour Party in 2020).
+During the coronavirus pandemic, she donated £50,000 ($62,500) to support the work of the Bristol Animal Rescue Centre, from which she had adopted a dog, and in 2022 became an ambassador for Bristol-based The MAZI Project providing disadvantaged young people with food boxes.

-Williams (in collaboration with a designer from Daisie), along with Zoe Sugg and activist Adwoa Aboah, designed a limited-edition period bag for WaterAid's non profit monthly subscription service Fempowered.
+Williams (in collaboration with a designer from Daisie), along with Zoe Sugg and Adwoa Aboah, designed a limited-edition period bag for WaterAid's non profit monthly subscription service Fempowered.
 Sales of the bags are intended to tackle taboos regarding periods while also raising money to tackle international inequalities of period poverty.

 In April 2021, Williams was appointed the World Wildlife Fund's (WWF) first global ambassador for climate and nature.
-At the eve of COP26 November 2021, Williams (as the WWF Global Ambassador) delivered the opening address at the premiere of Sir David Attenborough's upcoming television series The Green Planet at Glasgow's Imax cinema.
+At the eve of COP26 November 2021, Williams (as the WWF Global Ambassador) delivered the opening address at the premiere of Sir David Attenborough's upcoming television series The Green Planet at Glasgow's IMAX cinema.